calmm-js/documentation/introduction-to-calmm.md

-If you write a custom `render` method that returns a VDOM expression containing an inline function expression for `ref`, React will call those inline functions after every call of `render`&mdash;Oops!
-Issues such as these are eliminated by our approach.
+If you write a custom `render` method that returns a VDOM expression containing an inline function expression for `ref`, React will call those inline functions on every update;*Oops!*  Issues such as these are eliminated by our approach.

 ### Lenses